Albert0sans/BubbleProject/README.md

 This is where its name comes from, related to the concept of heterotopia - 'environments within environments.'
 Each 'bubble' in the app represents a heterotopia where users can experience and interact uniquely.
 The metaphor of the bubble emphasizes a separate place where interactions and experiences are different from everyday life.

-We have used Visual Studio Code , Python and some modules such as earthaccess or matplotlib to develop the project.

 # How to execute

 run python3 main.py from root folder